 With a good credit score, you end up paying less when you get a car or home loan and can also qualify for better credit card offers.
 On top of that, in some states, your credit score can potentially impact your car insurance premium.

-If you want to improve your credit score, using an app to identify problem areas and track your progress can be helpful.
-Here are five apps designed to help you improve your credit score.
+If you want to know how to boost your credit score, using an app to identify problem areas and track your progress can be helpful.
+Here are five apps designed to help you boost your credit score.

 Overview: Best Apps to Boost Your Credit Score